affinn01/Projects-2022/README.md

 significance level of .1

 A more detailed description of this project can be read in it's corresponding write-up.

+###Student Managed Investment Fund Coding Challenge
+A detailed discription to the entire process along with the code can be found in the Coding_Challenge.ipynb file

 ### Bootstrapping Personal Project